The largest golf resorts in the world have an overwhelming American flavor.

 Four courses/72 holes: Straits Course at Whistling Straits, River Course at Blackwolf Run, Irish Course at Whistling Straits, Meadow Valleys Course at Blackwolf Run

-Comment: The fact that the Straits and Blackwolf Run have hosted multiple PGA Championships and U.S. Women's Opens -- plus a top 100 course, the Bull at Pinehurst Farms, sits three miles away from the main resort -- gives Destination Kohler in Wisconsin a major advantage over its 72-hole competition.
+Comment: The fact that the Straits and Blackwolf Run have hosted multiple PGA Championships and U.S. Women's Opens -- plus a top 100 course, the Bull at Pinehurst Farms, sits three miles away from the main resort -- gives Destination Kohler in Wisconsin a major advantage over its competition.

 17. PGA Golf Club at PGA Village